carvel-dev/carvel/site/content/blog/carvel-vcluster.md

 ### Conclusion

 I hope this explains the basics of vcluster and using Carvel tools with vcluster.
+There are definitely a lot exciting opportunities that these tools combined can offer Kubernetes developers.

-There are definitely still some challenges around using the vcluster CLI if you deploy vclusters using kapp or any non-helm tool (e.g. listing available vclusters, deleting vcluster, connecting to vclusters), but using Carvel with vclusters provisioned in any way should still offer many exciting opportunities for Kubernetes developers.
+I do want to call out some considerations for using these tools together.
+There are definitely still some challenges around using the vcluster CLI if you deploy vclusters using kapp or any non-helm tool (e.g. listing available vclusters, deleting vcluster, connecting to vclusters).

+Additionally, while it's intruiging to be able to install vclusters via kapp-controller, it is probably not recommended to continuously reconcile vclusters like kapp-controller does.
+This is because configuration changes can end up breaking the vcluster if not introduced properly.
+You can always pause the reconciliation by setting `paused: true` as part of the PackageInstall spec to keep the vcluster in a stable state.

+Thanks for reading, and looking forward to your thoughts!